 I know I’m not the best at demonstrating love towards others all the time but these things I know for sure: I absolutely believe in Love, not a wishy-washy notion of infatuated love, but the broken-hearted Love that is willing to be in relationship no matter what the sacrifice.

-I made a wonderful little video clip of me singing Carly Simon’s hit myself!
+I made a wonderful little video clip of me singing Carly Simon’s hit myself, please don’t take it seriously.

 Let’s keep in touch on Facebook: Liberty on the Lighter Side.